Tuplanolla/adom-tas/README.md

   since `adom-tas` is only synchronized with `nanosleep` so frame processing times skew the frame durations.

-### Development
+### Documentation

-Generating automated documentation requires Doxygen.
+Automated documentation requires Doxygen, which may in turn require some extra components.

 	[user@arch ~]$ pacman -S doxygen

-There's nothing more than that to it.
+Generating the documentation is simple though.

 	[user@arch adom-tas]$ doxygen

 ## Configuration

-This is where the documentation gets haphazard.

-ADoM TAS uses a single configuration file.
+ADoM TAS uses a configuration file since command-line arguments are passed through to ADoM and the configuration is mostly static.
-When it's run it checks for the configuration file `adom-tas.cfg`.
+When ADoM TAS is run it
+ checks for the existence of its configuration file and creates the file from a template if it doesn't exist.
-If the name is displeasing it can be changed by modifying the variable `default_config_path` in the file `def*.c` and rebuilding ADoM TAS.
+By default the configuration file is called `adom-tas.cfg` in the current working directory, but the default location can be changed by modifying the variable `default_config_path` in the file `def*.c` and rebuilding ADoM TAS.
-The file will be only checked in the current working directory.
-If the file is not found it will be created from a template and ADoM TAS will terminate.

-The extension is `*.cfg` since the configuration file library uses it by default and `*.conf` was originally planned to be reserved for a configuration language.
+The default file extension is `*.cfg` since the configuration file library uses it by default and `*.conf` was originally planned to be reserved for a configuration language.